 With every passing minute, technology has and will continue to take part into making help come closer.

 Mobile apps in healthcare have bought everything – from diagnosis to post care and emergency services to our fingertips.
 With mhealth services comes various features and challenges that one should keep in mind.
-However, we will get to the apps contribution in a while, let us first look into the marvels that technology, as a whole, has brought into the Healthcare and Medical industry.
+However, we will get to the app’s contribution in a while, let us first look into the marvels that technology, as a whole, has brought into the Healthcare and Medical industry.

 The Move from Healthcare 1.0 to 3.0

 Healthcare 1.0 or The Healthcare of the past as people call it by, was a time when the industry was dominated by paper records, non-experimental, fixed set of practices and treatments.
 The era was concentrated on the human side of healthcare as compared to the technological.

 The abundance of paperwork and the human effort involved in every process from admission process to post-treatment formalities, is what led the Healthcare and Medical industry to move from the Healthcare 1.0 era to Healthcare 2.0.